Who we are

 What is personal information

 ‘Personal information’ is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal information is governed by The General Data Protection Regulation 2016/679 (GDPR) and other legislation relating to personal information and rights.
+The processing of personal information is governed by The General Data Protection Regulation ((EU) 2016/679) (UK GDPR) and the Data Protection Act 2018 (DPA 2018)and other legislation relating to personal information and rights.

 What personal information we collect

 The personal information we collect from you will vary depending on which services you engage us to deliver.
-The personal information we collect might include your
+This includes:

 Purposes of Processing